brian-carroll/elm_c_wasm/README.md

 - [x] Do some initial exploration of C code generation in a [fork of the Elm compiler](https://github.com/brian-carroll/elm-compiler/tree/c).
 Understand how it works and what's involved.
 - [x] Implement a [Garbage Collector](./docs/gc.md) in C and compile it to Wasm.
 Prove it works using [in-browser unit tests][gc-unit-tests] and an [elm-benchmark app][benchmark].
 - [x] Create a wrapper to connect a WebAssembly module to Elm's kernel JavaScript.

-  - Figure out what memory management issues exist related to crossing the language boundary.
-(What if Wasm's memory overflows when JS writes to it?
-Does Wasm need to refer to JS objects, and if so, how?
-How to deal with `onClick` handlers? etc.)
-  - Get a "hello world" app working with kernel entirely in JS and pure Elm entirely in Wasm.
-Very minimal Elm code, hand-compiled to C.
+  - [x] Test on a simple example app.

-- [ ] Finish code generation for the full Elm AST (outputting both C and JS) - Test on an example app.
-Perhaps Richard Feldman's [Elm SPA example](https://github.com/rtfeldman/elm-spa-example), probably something smaller first
+- [x] Finish code generation for the full Elm AST (outputting both C and JS)
+  - [x] Test on the same simple example app created for testing the wrapper
+  - [ ] Test on Richard Feldman's [Elm SPA example](https://github.com/rtfeldman/elm-spa-example), adding implementations of core Kernel functions as needed
 - [ ] Look into migrating VirtualDom diffing to Wasm, with JS just applying patches.
 - [ ] Look into further GC optimisations for VirtualDom as [suggested on Discourse](https://discourse.elm-lang.org/t/elm-core-libs-in-webassembly/4443)